santiagopemo/holbertonschool-low_level_programming/0x00-hello_world/README.md

 * [Holberton’s Betty Coding Style](https://intranet.hbtn.io/rltoken/8c-wkUvvmuA_d5s4ktmnEw)
 * [Hash-bang under the hood](https://intranet.hbtn.io/rltoken/7oODGrfLgAJJzoCbfBap3Q)
 * [Linus Torvalds on C vs. C++ ](https://intranet.hbtn.io/rltoken/8rYFkn82I0QlSygvC0u2Jw)

+## About
+* What happens when you type gcc main.c
+* What is an entry point
+* What is main
+* How to print text using printf, puts and putchar
+* How to get the size of a specific type using the unary operator sizeof
+* How to compile using gcc
+* What is the default program name when compiling with gcc
+* What is the official Holberton C coding style and how to check your code with betty-style
+* How to find the right header to include in your source code when using a standard library function
+* How does the main function influence the return value of the program

 ## Requirements :white_check_mark: